magento/devdocs/guides/v2.1/ui-components/form_secondary/ui_fields_checkbox.md

 In this case you need to handle form elements that belong to different parts of the form UI component.
 To do this, you need to configure the checkbox components as follows:

-- To ensure the checkboxe set look and feel, in the checkboxes configurations, setup `prefer = checkbox`.
+- To ensure the checkboxe set look and feel, in the components configurations, setup `prefer = checkbox`.
 - To handle the `initialValue`, setup `value`.
 - To ensure the collaborative work of all radio components, set the same value for the `dataScope` option of all checkbox components.